Val Kilmer

-Early life
+Early life, family and education

-Kilmer was born December 31, 1959, in Los Angeles, California, the second of three sons to Gladys Swanette (née Ekstadt; 1928–2019) and Eugene Dorris Kilmer (1921–1993).
-His mother was of Swedish descent.
-His other ancestry includes English, Irish, Scottish, German and Cherokee roots.
-His parents divorced in 1968 when he was 8 years old.
-His mother later married William Bernard Leach in 1970.
-Kilmer's grandfather was a gold miner in New Mexico, near the border with Arizona.
-In 1977, Kilmer's younger brother Wesley, who had epilepsy, drowned in a jacuzzi at age 15.
+Val Edward Kilmer was born on December 31, 1959, in Los Angeles, California, the second of three sons to Gladys Swanette (née Ekstadt; 1928–2019) and industrialist and developer Eugene Dorris Kilmer (1921–1993).
+His mother was of Swedish descent, and his father's ancestry included Irish, German, and Cherokee roots.
+His parents divorced in 1968 when he was 8 years old and in 1970, his mother married William Bernard Leach.

+Kilmer was raised with Christian Science beliefs, which he maintained for most of his life.
+In 1977, Kilmer's younger brother Wesley (1961–1977), who had epilepsy, drowned in a hot tub at age 16.

-He attended Chatsworth High School with Kevin Spacey.
-His high school girlfriend was Mare Winningham.
+Kilmer attended Chatsworth High School where he was friends with actors Kevin Spacey and Mare Winningham, whom Kilmer dated.
 He became the youngest person at the time to be accepted into the Juilliard School's Drama Division, where he was a member of Group 10.
+At Juilliard, Kilmer and Spacey's friendship ended over a financial matter.